-Special Topics in Literacy Education 0.5 unit GLIT 6757 Special Topics in Literacy Education 0.5 unit GLIT 6758 Special Topics in Literacy Education 1.0 unit These courses are designed to allow students to , greater depth a topic that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
+Special Topics in Literacy Education 0.5 unit GLIT 6757 Special Topics in Literacy Education 0.5 unit 0.5 unit

+Special Topics in Literacy Education 1.0 unit

+These courses are designed to allow students to study in greater depth a topic that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
 Note: May be taken more than once for credential credit.

-Issues in Language and Literacy Research and Practice
+Issues in Language and Literacy

+Research and Practice 0.5 unit

-0.5 unit A seminar course allowing for an examination of selected topics in language and literacy research and practice.
+A seminar course allowing for an examination of selected topics in language and literacy research and practice.

-Issues in Language and Literacy Research 0.5 unit A seminar course allowing for an examination of selected topics in language and literacy research.
+Issues in Language and Literacy Research 0.5 unit

+A seminar course allowing for an examination of selected topics in language and literacy research.

-Theory and Practice of Writing
+Theory and Practice of Writing 1.0 ur